Jaffer-sadiq/GitHub-Actions/Labfiles/Module-1-Workflow-Setup.md

    ![](../media/hello-action-trigger.png)

-1. Click on the action and select **Build**.
+1. Click on the action and select **build**.
 You can see the steps and output.

     ![](../media/env22.png)